Skip to main content

 Hidden Memory Challenge #

-EEPROM technology, while reliable for infrequent updates, typically supports between 10,000 to 1,000,000 write cycles (note the wide range) before degradation begins.
+EEPROM technology, while reliable for infrequent updates, typically supports between 10,000 to 4,000,000 write cycles (note the wide range) before degradation begins.
 In normal operation, inverters write to EEPROM sparingly, perhaps when users adjust settings through the manufacturer’s interface or during firmware updates.
 However, local control systems that actively manage inverter parameters can dramatically increase write frequency, potentially causing premature memory failure.

 Solar inverter EEPROM failures manifest as error codes (like Error 116 in some Growatt models), factory setting resets, or complete inverter malfunctions.
 Research indicates that EEPROM failures can cause inverters to reset to factory settings or malfunction, leading to incorrect energy conversion and potential downtime.

-Black Box Reality #
+The Black Box Problem #

 This opacity creates a dilemma.
 Parameters that appear safe for frequent updates, such as battery charge/discharge limits or export control settings, may actually trigger EEPROM writes with each modification.
 Without access to firmware source code or detailed technical documentation, we must assume the worst-case scenario for any parameter modification.